 In the past, New Year’s Eve was never that exciting to us.
-We’ve bought overpriced tickets for boring New Year’s parties, drinking the cheapest champagne from plastic cups; attended house parties filled with people we don’t know and don’t particularly like, and noticeably absent; good New Year’s fireworks.
+We’ve bought overpriced tickets for boring New Year’s parties, drinking the cheapest champagne from plastic cups; attended house parties filled with people we didn’t know and didn’t particularly like, and noticeably absent; good New Year’s fireworks.

 We always ended up watching clips of other amazing New Year’s celebrations on BBC World News – places like Sydney, Paris, Hong Kong, Rio de Janeiro and New York; wishing we were there because it actually looked like fun.

 So here we are in Phuket, Thailand for New Year’s Eve and there’s no lack of fireworks here.
 There are fireworks for all . . . literally!

 Our New Year’s Eve in Phuket began with a party at the hotel.
 It was a good mix of tourists and expats exchanging wonderful stories of travel & adventure, with music, finger food, drinks, and a healthy dose of good cheer to go around.

 From there, we moved on to Patong Beach to find a good spot for the fireworks show.
 We settled on the north side Patong Beach, where we found a restaurant table on the sand to enjoy some delicious local food and drink before the stroke of midnight, while random lanterns and fireworks lit up the night sky.
 So far, we were off to a good start; sitting on the beach, 50 feet from the surf, with cold drinks in our hands and a gentle tropical breeze.

 Local vendors roamed the beach selling fireworks to thousands of happy, intoxicated tourists and locals converging on the sand to ring in the New Year.
 They had everything from sparklers and lanterns, to fireworks resembling large explosive devices that could level a city block with ease.